 According to FamilyTreeDNA, my ancestry is purely Mediterranean: mostly Iberian, with some admixture of Italian, Balkan, Greek and Middle Eastern.
-The following information and data have been extracted and edited from the aforementioned website:
+The following information and data have been extracted and edited from the website above:

-By 800 BCE, Phoenician settlers from the Middle East had established the city of Carthage in Tunisia and arrived along the southern coast of Spain to establish colonies.
-The Greeks followed by 575 BCE and also established colonies along the southern coast of Spain.
+By 800 BCE, Phoenician settlers from the Middle East had established the city of Carthage in Tunisia and arrived along the southern coast of Spain to form colonies.
+The Greeks followed by 575 BCE and also established settlements along the south coast of Spain.
 Inland Spain consisted of agricultural and herding communities or tribes likely from Celtiberian tribes.
 These tribes shared common origins with Germanic tribes, from which the Celts in Germany, France, and Spain originated.

 Islamic forces spread throughout the Mediterranean by the 7th century CE, and its influence is forever encapsulated in the Moorish architecture of southern Spain.
 Populations from clusters in the Americas show genetic relatedness with the Iberia cluster, as the Spaniards played a significant role in early colonization of the New World.

-The Southeast Europe cluster consists of present day populations from the areas of Italy, Greece, and the western Balkan states from Bulgaria to Croatia.
-Present day populations in this area show some of the highest genetic relatedness to the second wave of migration into Europe roughly 11,000 years ago.
+The Southeast Europe cluster consists of present-day populations from the areas of Italy, Greece, and the western Balkan states from Bulgaria to Croatia.
+Present day populations in this area show some of the highest genetic relatednesses to the second wave of migration into Europe roughly 11,000 years ago.
 This wave of migration consisted of Neolithic farmers from the Fertile Crescent and expanded primarily into southern Europe, incorporating small scattered European hunter-gatherer communities along their path.

 Migrations from Alexander the Great and the Roman expansion, as well as migrations from Slavic tribes, having been forced from the Carpathians by Germanic tribes in the 5th and 6th centuries into this region illustrate the international reach of these early civilizations.

-The Southeast Europe cluster is home to civilizations that many consider to have founded the principles of Western civilization, and continue to influence modern politics, art, and architecture.
-Greek and Roman influence spans the western and southern regions of this cluster, while the influence of the Hellenistic world of Macedonia and Alexander the Great encompass the western Balkan states.
+The Southeast Europe cluster is home to civilizations that many consider having founded the principles of Western civilization, and continue to influence modern politics, art, and architecture.
+Greek and Roman influence spans the western and southern regions of this cluster, while the impact of the Hellenistic world of Macedonia and Alexander the Great encompass the western Balkan states.

-The West Middle East cluster comprises present day populations from regions along the eastern border of Egypt, Jordan, Israel, Lebanon and Palestine.
-Regions within the West and East Middle East clusters were areas of the first migrations out of Africa roughly 100,000 years ago.
+The West Middle East cluster comprises present-day populations from regions along the eastern border of Egypt, Jordan, Israel, Lebanon, and Palestine.
+Parts within the West and East Middle East clusters were areas of the first migrations out of Africa roughly 100,000 years ago.